AnaSed 20 InjectionThis page contains information on AnaSed 20 Injection for veterinary use.

 4. Minor surgical procedures of short duration such as debridement, removal of cutaneous neoplasms and suturing of lacerations.

-5. To calm and facilitate the handling of fractious animals.
+5. To calm and facilitate restraint of fractious animals.

 6. Major surgical procedures:

 a.
-Used as a pre-anesthetic to general anesthesia.
+When used as a preanesthetic to general anesthesia.